ZJU-IVI/ContourPose/README.md

    ```
 ## Grasping experiment

-The `graspScript` folder contains scripts for deploying multiple models in parallel and implementing multi-target pose estimation, and the results are visualized.
+The `graspScript` folder contains scripts for deploying multiple models in parallel and implementing multi-target pose estimation, and provides code that visualizes the results.